SEARCH EDCs

 7 BROAD CATEGORIES

 In this section, the users can retrieve the list of EDCs in each of the 7 broad categories.
 The results page provides the list of EDCs and the number of EDCs classified under each broad category.
+Moreover, the users can also click on the corresponding information within chemical pages, to navigate to the respective broad category pages.

 48 SUB-CATEGORIES

 In this section, the users can retrieve the list of EDCs in each of the 48 sub-categories.
 The results page provides the list of EDCs and the number of EDCs classified under each sub-category.
+Moreover, the users can easily navigate to the chemical list page by selecting appropriate information within the chemical information page.

 3. BASED ON CHEMICAL CLASSIFICATION

 The browse option based on chemical classification provides the non-overlapping two-level hierarchical classification of EDCs categorized using the structure and composition of EDCs.
 The tree map facilitates the users to filter out the set of EDCs based on chemical kingdom or chemical super class.
 The results page provides the list of EDCs and the number of EDCs present in the particular category.
+Moreover, the users can easily navigate back to the table information page, by clicking on the appropriate section in the chemical information page.

 4. BASED ON SYSTEMS-LEVEL PERTURBATIONS AND ENDOCRINE-MEDIATED ENDPOINTS